vitiral/defrag-rs/README.md

 # defrag: fragmentation-free memory manager for microcontrollers

+**This library is in the pre-Alpha stage and does not currently implement all features.
+It is recommended NOT to use it at this time.
+Developers and comments are always welcome.**

 **defrag** is a minature memory manager that aims to eliminate the primary reason NOT to use dynamic memory on microcontrollers -- that your memory might become fragmented. **defrag** provides an ergonomic api for memory use modeled